EBISPOT/gwas-blog/content/blog/rest-api-v2-migration-guide.md

 Update both the endpoint URLs and any code that depends on the structure of v1 SNP responses.

-## HAL and projections are no longer the centre of the API
+## Changes to response handling and projections

 V1 is explicitly a hypermedia API using HAL.
 Responses contain `_links`, and the v1 documentation advises users to follow these links instead of constructing URLs themselves.
 Collections additionally place records under `_embedded`.